 3) If more than half the project, but not all of em, have had a Future Session then at least a year must have passed.

 4) If the new project involves a singer who has had a Future Session as a solo artist, then at least two years must have passed.

 Re the above we do not count appearances as a session player otherwise this would potentially discourage musicians from helping each other out in this capacity e.g artists like Frazer Lowrie and Motormouf have appeared in several sessions as a session player, but only once as part of their own projects.

-8. Speaking of the ‘editorial court’ how do we know you’re fair and don’t just do what your sponsors/ supporters want? – Great question, it’s a classic challenge for any media output that is dependant on the support of others.
-It comes back to our ‘editorial court’.
-Any gig put on by say LeftLion or DHP gets the same scrutiny as any other, if in fact not more.
-Any track by a Confetti artist gets the same scrutiny for podcast selection as an artist from any other education establishement.
-If we end up playing a musicians who’s part of the Nusic team we will declare that on the show so you know, even the professionals aren’t this transparent!
+It comes back to our Editorial Court.
+Any gig put on by say LeftLion or DHP gets scrutinised at least as much as any other, in fact knowing perception can equal reality, gigs by supporters are scrutinised with extra intensity.
+Any track by a Confetti student gets as scrutinised for New Music Podcast selection as an artist from any other education establishment.
+If we end up playing a musician who’s part of the Nusic team we will declare that on the show so you know, even the professionals aren’t this transparent.
+Hear an example, twelve songs into this episode, of the New Music Podcast: http://www.nusic.org.uk/wordpress/nusic-new-music-podcast-178-234-tracklisting/

 1) With our limited resources we can make the most difference with young musicians.
 It’s easier to excite, inspire and/ or educate a 17 year old than a ‘been there, done it’ 38 year old.